sensiolabs/StorybookBundle/docs/addons/actions.md

 Using multiple actions on the same element works fine with the short component syntax (i.e. `component: Button`).

 But when using a custom template, things get a bit more complex.
-You have to output the action args in the `data-storybook-action` attribute using multiple print nodes:
+You have to output the action args in the `data-storybook-callbacks` attribute using multiple print nodes:

 ```js
 import Toggle from '../templates/components/Toggle.html.twig';